Planning to travel to Tulum on a budget?

 Ready to find out what they are?
 Let’s get to it, but first, check out the formula below for how to plan out your realistic budget.
 As no two travel budgets are the same, the only way to make sure you’re staying within your budget, is to know exactly what your budget is.

-1. Visit in the Shoulder Season
+1. Visit in the Tulum Slow Season (or Shoulder Season)

 Tulum, and much of coastal Mexico is a big winter destination for those escaping the cold.
 In fact, December is the busiest month for tourism in Mexico, and also when you can expect the highest price tags.
 As its also popular with the Spring Break crowd, Tulum prices stay high through May.